 21. Join a Tequila Tasting and Find Your Favorite Flavor

 Tequila is by far and away the most well-known spirit from Mexico.

 There are many opportunities to try the different types but the best and cheapest way (in my opinion) is to drop into any tequila shop around town.
 You’ll be able to taste as many as you like before deciding which one to take home (or finish on your vacation).

-You should also try other spirits only made in Mexico – mezcal and raicilla.
+You should also try other spirits only made in Jalisco – mezcal and raicilla.

 22. Dance With the Locals in Plaza de Armas Every Sunday

 The Plaza de Armas is always the central meeting place in any Latin American city and Puerto Vallarta is no different.